 Applicants need not be citizens of the United States; however, they must be candidates for a doctoral degree at a graduate institution within the U.S. The fellowship is not intended to finance data collection or the completion of doctoral coursework but rather to support the final analysis of the research topic and the writing of the dissertation.
 For this reason, all applicants must confirm via the online application that they will have completed all pre-dissertation requirements by June 1, 2019 and must provide a clear and specific plan for completing the dissertation within a one or two-year time frame.

 Although the dissertation topic must centrally concern education, graduate study may be in any academic discipline or professional field.
 Fellowships have been awarded to candidates in anthropology, architecture, art history, communications, economics, education, history, linguistics, literature, philosophy, political science, psychology, public health, religion, and sociology.
 Eligibility is not restricted to these academic areas.
 Candidates should be interested in pursuing research on education once the doctorate is attained.

 Awards and Conditions

-Up to 35 non-renewable fellowships will be awarded.
+The NAEd/Spencer Dissertation Fellows will award 35 non-renewable fellowships for the 2019 program.
 Recipients of the fellowships will receive $27,500 to support completion of the dissertation.
 This amount must be expended within a time limit of up to two years and in accordance with the work plan provided by the candidate.